 Records that do exist are becoming more and more available.
 As genealogists index slaves' names in deeds and wills, local records can be shared across the internet to other locations.

-Members of the Religious Society of Friends, commonly known as Quakers, fought against slavery in various ways.
-When North Carolina laws prevented any owner from freeing a slave, North Carolina Yearly Meeting (a Quaker organization) became the official "owner" of slaves who wanted to remain in the state.
-NCYM records at Friends Historical Collection contain overall records of the fight against slavery, but not many names of individual slaves (see the Books and Manuscripts tab).
+Members of the Religious Society of Friends, commonly known as Quakers, fought against slavery in various ways so their records include documentation of the challenges faced in calling for an end to slavery and in assisting those who were enslaved or at risk for being reenslaved.
+NCYM records at Quaker Archives contain overall records of the fight against slavery, but not many names of individual enslaved people (see the Books and Manuscripts tab).

 However, the names are contained in deeds, estates and wills kept by each county.
 Several counties have projects underway to index these records and scan them for internet access (see the Books and the Online Resources tabs).